top of page

 Therapy offers a safe, non-judgmental space to explore your anger and its causes.
 By working with a professional counsellor in Bromley, you can:

-Gain insight into past experiences that may be influencing your behavior
+• Gain insight into past experiences that may be influencing your behaviour

 If you’re looking for help managing your anger, counselling can provide the support and strategies you need to create lasting change.
 To contact me and arrange an initial call please visit here,